 The motherboard frequency is adjusted through the DIP switches.
 The white block represents the switch position.
-The illustration below shows all the switches in the OFF position.
+The illustration below shows the ON and OFF positions of the switches.

-The JEN jumper must be set to pins 1-2 (jumper mode) if you wish to use the DIP switches.
+Set the JEN jumper to pins 1-2 (jumper mode) and the PSBSEL1 jumper to pins 2-3 (DSW1) if you wish to use the DSW1 switches.
 Otherwise, setting the switches does not produce any effect.

-1. JumperFreeTM mode (JEN)
+1. JumperFreeTM mode (JEN1)